 The specs we know

-- The Ryzen Threadripper 1950X features 16 cores with simultaneous multi-threading (SMT) for 32 threads of compute power.
+- The Ryzen Threadripper 1950X ($999 on Amazon) features 16 cores with simultaneous multi-threading (SMT) for 32 threads of compute power.
 The base clock speed of the chip is 3.4GHz, with a 4GHz boost speed.

-- The Ryzen Threadripper 1920X will feature 12 cores with SMT for 24 threads of compute power.
+- The Ryzen Threadripper 1920X ($799 on Amazon) will feature 12 cores with SMT for 24 threads of compute power.
 The base clock speed of the chip is 3.5GHz with a 4GHz boost speed.

-- Both chips pack a whopping 64 PCI-E lanes
+- All Threadripper chips pack a whopping 64 PCI-E lanes

 - Memory: Quad-channel DDR4